CraigB-spinner/Arcade-Trackball/Changing_Fuse_Bits.md

 **Pick an AVR Programmer**
-I used a [USBtinyISP Programmer](Pics/USBtinyISP%20Programmer.jpg) with a custom wire harness.
+I used a [USBtinyISP Programmer](Pics/USBtinyISP%20Programmer.jpg) with a custom wire harness to connect a Pro Micro.
 Harness is a single 3x2 Female JST connector
 wired into a dual 4x1 Female JST connector, or
-ICSP 6-Pin Cable coverting to Arduino Pro Micro headers.
+ICSP 6-Pin Cable coverted to Arduino Pro Micro headers.
 [See here](Pics/USBtinyISP-Programmer+DIY-Harness.jpg)

 32u4<br/>Pin |Data |wire   |USBtiny<br/>Row/Col